 Additionally, you can earn 25%-75% more points on spending if you are a Bank of America Preferred Rewards member.
 That means you could earn up to 2.62 points for every $1 spent.

 Credit card issuers don’t typically post credit requirements online.
-We recommend that you have a good to excellent FICO credit score (670 – 850) if you plan to apply for the Bank of America Travel Rewards credit card.
+However, it's often a good idea to have a good to excellent FICO® Score (670-850) if you plan to apply for the Bank of America® Travel Rewards credit card.

-Beyond earning points you can use towards travel, the only other travel benefit that comes with the Bank of America Travel Rewards credit card is no foreign transaction fees.
-Here are a few of the travel card’s benefits.
+Beyond earning points you can use toward travel, the only other travel benefit that comes with the Bank of America® Travel Rewards credit card is no foreign transaction fees.
+Here are a few of the travel card's other benefits.

 Free credit score